Asymptotically Optimal Competitive Ratio for Online Allocation of Reusable Resources: Faster and Distribution Oblivious Algorithms

-Observe that $\lambda_t$ and $\theta_i$ as defined above are deterministic quantities that satisfy condition \eqref{cert1} by definition, with $\beta=1$.
-To prove conditions \eqref{cert'2} with $\alpha_i=(1-1/e)$ for every $i\in I$, we start by lower bounding the term $\eo[ \sum_{t\in O(\omega,i)}\lambda_t]$.
-The following lemma brings out the key source of difficulty.
-A proof of the lemma is in Appendix \ref{appx:rbaproofs}. \begin{lemma} Given $\lambda_t$ as defined by \eqref{lambda}, we have for every resource $i$,
+Similar to the analysis of \galg\ in Section \ref{sec:solution}, we defined $\lambda_t$ and $\theta_i$ as deterministic quantities.
+Since $\lambda_t$ is independent of $\omega$ and $\nu$, it suffices to use the simplified system of inequalities given by \eqref{scert1} and \eqref{scert2}.
+The candidate solution above satisfies \eqref{scert1} by definition, with $\beta=1$.
+The main step is to prove that \eqref{scert2} is satisfied with $\alpha_i=(1-1/e)$ for every $i\in I$.
+The following lemma brings out the key source of difficulty in proving this claim.
+See Appendix \ref{appx:rbaproofs} for the proof.